ruby-vietnam/hardcore-rule/algorithms/2021/ss1/week3/trongbq.md

 ```

 ### Topdown with Memorization
-We can see the overlapping problem when `find(i)` is being called many times.
+We can see the overlapping problem when `find(i)` is being called many times with the same value `i`.

 For example